Elession/pwn-challenges/Challenges/iridium/solution/README.md

 Library codes are stored within the binary when compiled.
 Hence, the binary can be executed without external files.

+In our case, since we do not have an external library to call our functions, we can instead perform **Linux syscalls** ourselves.

 ### Linux syscall table
 With this information, we can do something called **ret2syscall**.
 This requires the use of the linux syscall table.
 [Here.](https://chromium.googlesource.com/chromiumos/docs/+/master/constants/syscalls.md)